 Beasts of Balance is very compelling and worryingly addictive, lovingly presented both inside and outside of the app.
 The cool stylised graphics bring the different creatures to life, along with an atmospheric soundtrack from the Fez/Hyper-Light-Drifter composter, Disasterpiece.

 By now, however, you might have noticed one of the oddities of the game.
-It isn’t designed to be played competitively – something that was originally the focus, but subsequently rejected in favour of the current play style.
+The basic pack hasn’t been designed to be played competitively – something that was originally the focus, but subsequently rejected in favour of the current play style.